harinipanayappan/The_Elites-hacksprint/README.md

 * Curated articles covering various mental health topics.
 * Read aloud feature to help users listen to the articles as well.

+### 9) Login Page

+Purpose: Enables users to log in using their Google account for a seamless experience and ensures secure data management.

+Features:
+* Google account authentication using Firebase.
+* User information stored securely in Firebase.
+* Real-time user data management and tracking.
+* Enhanced user experience with quick and secure login.